ConvincibleMedia/ConvincibleMedia/source/_services/design.md

 slug: design
 seo: !ruby/object:Dato::Local::FieldType::Seo
   title: 'Print Design: Leaflets, Brochures and Graphics'
-  description: We’ll create printed material that entices your audience to engage.
+  description: Graphics and text are just ink.
+We use design to print ideas and emotions.
   image:
 description: Graphics and text are just ink.
 We use design to print ideas and emotions.
 image: